Get a Cash Offer to Junk Your Car Now

-When asking the question “how much can I get if I junk my car,” it’s essential to remember that you are selling it mostly for its metal value, not its trade-in value.
+When asking the question “how much can I get if I junk my car,” it’s essential to remember that you are selling it mostly for its scrap car value, not its trade-in value.

 Cars are made up of various types of metals, all differing in worth.
 Steel is the most common type of scrap metal and along with iron, makes up about 65% of a car’s weight.

-Auto salvage yards, junk yards, and scrap dealers buy scrap cars so they can strip the metal and sell it.
+Auto salvage yards, junkyards, and scrap dealers buy scrap cars so they can strip the metal and sell it.
 Manufacturers then recycle the metal to make a variety of goods, including new cars and building materials.
 Therefore, when junking a car, the value is based mostly on the demand for the metal and current scrap metal prices for cars.
-When manufacturers experience a drop in production, it reduces the demand for metal – which means a lowering of best prices offered for junk cars.
+When manufacturers experience a drop in production, it reduces the demand for metal – which means a lowering of a car's scrap value.

-Here are 7 factors that help determine the cash value of junk cars, with the scrap metal market being the driving factor:
+Here are 7 factors that help determine scrap car value of junk cars, with the scrap metal market being the driving factor:

 1. CURRENT SCRAP METAL PRICE

 This is a major factor in your quote, since most junkers are sold for metal recycling.
 An average car contains around 2,400 pounds of steel and about 300 pounds of aluminum.
 The price of scrap metal varies from day to day based upon demand.